Table of Contents

 The participant is (or may be) entitled to a deferred vested benefit under the plan.

 For these purposes, a multiemployer plan and a multiple-employer plan are treated as a plan to which more than one employer contributes.

 In general, information about the deferred vested retirement benefit of a plan participant must be reported on the Form 8955-SSA filed for the plan year in which the participant completes the second of two consecutive one-year breaks in service.
 Consecutive one-year breaks in service are defined in the plan for vesting percentage purposes.
 The participant may be reported earlier on the Form 8955-SSA filed for the plan year in which the participant completed the first one-year break in service.

-A participant is not required to be reported on Form 8955-SSA if, before the date the Form 8955-SSA is required to be filed (including any extension of time for filing), the participant:
+A participant who has not been previously reported is not required to be reported on Form 8955-SSA if, before the date the Form 8955-SSA is required to be filed (including any extension of time for filing), the participant:

 Is paid some or all of the deferred vested retirement benefit (see the Caution below),

 Returns to service covered by the plan and/or accrues additional retirement benefits under the plan, or

 When the benefit of a separated participant with deferred vested benefits is transferred from one plan to the plan of a new employer,

 The new plan administrator should complete a Form 8955-SSA using: